Rena Sofer: Daytime television

 Sofer first played Lois Marie Cerullo on General Hospital.
 Her first appearance was in 1993 as a band manager.
-However, her first high-profile role was as Rocky McKenzie on the daytime soap opera Loving (1988–91).
+However, her first high-profile role was as Rocky McKenzie on the daytime soap opera Loving (1988–1991).

 Sofer is perhaps best known for her role as Lois Cerullo on General Hospital (December 15, 1993 – September 24, 1996).
 She later returned as a guest star (February 7–17, 1997; September 30 – October 2, 1997).
 Her portrayal of the outrageous Lois won Sofer a Daytime Emmy Award in 1995 for Outstanding Supporting Actress in a Drama Series.

 In May 2013, it was announced that Sofer would join the CBS soap opera The Bold and the Beautiful, in a newly created role of Quinn Fuller; her first episode aired on July 12.
-After nine years on the canvas, Sofer opted to end her run in the role of Quinn; she last aired onscreen on August 29, 2022.
+After nine years on the canvas, Sofer opted to end her run in the role of Quinn; she last aired on August 29, 2022.

+On September 14, 2023, People announced Sofer would reprise the role of Lois on General Hospital after a 26-year absence.

+On October 24, 2025, it was announced that Sofer had ended her run on General Hospital as Cerullo.

 Primetime television

 Sofer has appeared in several high-profile prime time television series in a guest star/supporting cast member roles: Seinfeld, Melrose Place, The Chronicle, Ed, Friends, Spin City, Blind Justice, Ghost Whisperer, 24, NCIS, and Two and a Half Men.

 Sofer briefly joined the cast of the NBC sitcom Just Shoot Me!, playing the character Vicky Costa.
 The network later cast Sofer in the short-lived US remake of the UK series Coupling.

 In recent years, Rena Sofer has appeared in the NBC TV series Heroes as the recurring character Heidi Petrelli, wife of aspiring politician Nathan Petrelli (Adrian Pasdar).
 She appeared on Two and a Half Men in 2008, as a former girlfriend of the character Charlie Harper (Charlie Sheen).
 Rena also has guest starred on Dirty Sexy Money playing an intrepid reporter and played a ghost on Ghost Whisperer.
-In early 2010, Sofer began a recurring role on NCIS as Attorney Margaret Allison Hart, a potential love interest for the character Leroy Jethro Gibbs (Mark Harmon).
+In early 2010, Sofer began a recurring role on NCIS as attorney Margaret Allison Hart, a potential love interest for the character Leroy Jethro Gibbs (Mark Harmon).
 She had a brief guest role on Bones as a love interest for the character Seeley Booth (David Boreanaz).

 In 2013, Sofer had a publicized appearance on Once Upon a Time, playing Snow White's mother.